jamesxxz/Fabflix/README.md

    - #### Explain how Connection Pooling works with two backend SQL.

 - # Files with Prepared Statement:
     - AddStarAndMovieServlet
     - ConfirmationServlet
     - DashboardServlet
     - EmployeeLoginServlet
     - IndexServlet
     - Inserter
     - LoginServlet
     - MoviesServlet
     - PaymentServlet
     - SingleMovieServlet
     - SingleStarServlet
+    - MovieSuggestion

 - # Master/Slave
     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.